-No. A local anesthetic is used to numb the area that is receiving the dental crown, so the procedure shouldn’t be painful.
+No. Our dentist will use a local anesthetic to numb the area, so the dental crown procedure won’t be painful.
 You may feel some soreness after the procedure, but this should pass quickly.

 Can dental crowns fall out?

 Dental crowns can come loose as a result of tooth damage or decay.
 Dr. Wainwright will monitor the condition of your dental crown during routine dental care visits.
-If you notice any changes in the fit or comfort of your crown or the crown falls out, contact our dentist office right away.
+Contact our dentist office right away if you notice any changes in the fit or comfort of your crown, or the crown falls out.